Aruba Travel Requirements For The Best Vacation Ever - My Family Travels

 We’d heard about the Wacky Wahoo.
 It’s a 10-minute walk inland from the Palm Beach hotels in a small strip mall where lazy dogs and cats roam.

-Here it was all about the fish, with a large daily catch menu that included wahoo, barracuda, ahi tuna and snapper filets plus local lobster.
-Catering to international tastes, Wacky Wahoo will fry, grill, broil or pan sear your fish with Caribbean spices.
+Here, it was all about the fish, with a large daily catch menu that included wahoo, barracuda, ahi tuna, and snapper filets, plus local lobster.
+Catering to international tastes, Wacky Wahoo will fry, grill, broil, or pan-sear your fish with Caribbean spices.
 Pasta is available if you don’t like rice and beans.
-Our shared ceviche – a huge bowl – and Arubian fish soup were redolent of Caribbean peppers, oregano, papaya juice and limes.
+Our shared ceviche – a huge bowl – and Arubian fish soup were redolent of Caribbean peppers, oregano, papaya juice, and limes.
 We followed it with the grilled barracuda and lobster tail special, both delicious, then cashew cake drizzled in chocolate sauce with tart frozen yogurt.

 Go Beach Hopping, an Aruba Travel Requirement

-Aquarobics class on standup paddleboards off the coast of Palm Beach, Aruba.
+Aquarobics class on standup paddleboards off the coast of Palm Beach, Aruba. - traveling to aruba checklist

 This Aquarobics class on standup paddleboards is one of many watersorts available at Palm Beach, Aruba.